lucadedo/landing-page/README.md

 # landing-page
-Creating a new website for the Odin Project
+Created a website for The Odin Project --CSS exercise.
+It was a little bit hard for me, but so fun and satisfying when finished.